MakingChatbots/ivr-tester/packages/ivr-tester/doc/interfaces/_testing_test_conditions_assertthen_.assertthen.md

 # Interface: AssertThen

-Performs an assertion, known as a 'when'.
-If correct then performs the action, known as a 'then'.
+Performs an assertion when a prompt has been transcribed.

 ## Hierarchy